azizr12/jxlscrenshot/README.md

 - Small c project to capture monitor screenshot using jxl image codec.
 - just run and it export a screenshot in same exe path
+- to use it as screenshot app run the tray executable it will run in background and give you two option eithr capture specific region or whole monitor